Will killings in Minneapolis force another US government shutdown?

 Republicans will need to reach a 60-vote threshold in the 100-seat Senate to pass the funding legislation.
 They currently control 53 seats, meaning they will need the support of at least seven members of the Democratic caucus.

-All told, the legislation includes six separate bills to fund the Department of Defense, the Department of Labor, the Department of Health and Human Services, the Department of Education, the Department of Transportation, the Department of Housing and Urban Development, the Department of the Treasury, and most notably, DHS.
+All told, the legislation includes six separate bills to fund the Department of Defense, the Department of Labor, the Department of Health and Human Services, the Department of Education, the Department of Transportation, the Department of Housing and Urban Development, the Department of the Treasury, and, most notably, DHS.

 The bills are all linked in a sprawling $1.2 trillion package passed by the US House of Representatives last week.
 Without the funding, non-essential services in those departments would grind to a halt.